-State-Funded Prevocational Services include the following based on the assessed need of the individual and as specified in the approved ISP:
+State-Funded Prevocational Services include the following based on the assessed need of the individual and as specified in the approved IISP or ISP:

-- Teaching such concepts as rule compliance, attendance, task completion, problem solving, endurance, work speed, work accuracy, increased attention span, motor skills, and safety; - 2.
+- 1. Teaching such concepts as rule compliance, attendance, task completion, problem solving, endurance, work speed, work accuracy, increased attention span, motor skills, and safety; - 2.
 Instruction in appropriate social interaction skills required in the workplace; - 3.
-Individual-specific assistance, such as assistance with personal care and self-administration of medications, as identified in the Individual Service Plan; - 4.
-Facility-based training and/or assistance; - 5.
-Mobile crews, which consist of a group of individuals who engage in prevocational services by performing tasks, such as cleaning or landscaping, at community sites outside the facility; and - 6.
+Individual-specific assistance, such as assistance with personal care and selfadministration of medications, as identified in the Individual Service Plan;

+- 4. Mobile crews, which consist of a group of individuals who engage in prevocational services by performing tasks, such as cleaning or landscaping, at community sites outside the facility; - 5.
 Transportation is required to and from the facility site (a reasonable amount of transportation, defined as up to one hour per day, is billable). - D. Supported Employment Services Supported Employment Services are ongoing supports that enable individuals, for whom competitive employment at or above the minimum wage is unlikely, absent the provision of supports, and who, because of their disabilities, need supports to work in an integrated work setting.
-Providers supporting any individual, who is not employed, shall have a minimum of two face-to-face contacts with the individual per month.
-The goal of each contact should reflect job development activities.
-Supported Employment Services are distinct from and do not occur at the same time of day as Community Access or Prevocational services.
+Supported Employment Services are distinct from and do not occur at the same time of day as Community Access.

 The planned outcomes of Supported Employment Services are to increase the hours worked by each individual toward the goal of full-time employment (i.e., the goal of forty (40) hours per week) and to increase the wages of each individual toward the goal of increased financial independence.
-An individual does not have to be able to work full-time to receive Supported Employment Services because supported employment can be either full or part time work.

-Supported Employment services are based on the individual's needs, preferences, and informed choice.
+Supported Employment services are based on the individual's needs, preferences, and employment interests.
 These services allow for flexibility in the amount of support an individual receives over time and as needed in various work sites.

-State-Funded Supported Employment Services include the following based on the assessed need of the individual and as specified in the approved ISP:
+State-Funded Supported Employment Services include the following based on the assessed need of the individual and as specified in the approved IISP: